mapbox/node-cpp-skel/README.md

 For example, you can run:

 ```
-node test/bench/bench-batch.js --iterations 50 --concurrency 10
+node test/bench/bench-batch.js --iterations 50 --concurrency 10 --mode shout
 ```

 This will run a batch/bundle/basket of calls to HelloWorld's `shout()` function.
-You can control two things:
+You can control three things:

 - iterations: number of times to call `shout()`
 - concurrency: max number of threads the test can utilize, by setting `UV_THREADPOOL_SIZE`.
 When running the bench-batch test, you can see this number of threads reflected in your [Activity Monitor](https://github.com/springmeyer/profiling-guide#activity-monitorapp-on-os-x)/[htop window](https://hisham.hm/htop/).
+- mode: you can specify which scenario youd like to bench.
+Ex: shout (rename this to basic async function...or something), contentiousThreads, busyThreads...

 This bench-batch test can demonstrate various performance scenarios:

-##### Good scenarios
+### Good scenarios

+**Ideally, you want your workers to run your code ~99% of the time.**

 These scenarios demonstrate idealized behavior for a healthy node c++ addon.
 They are what you would ideally expect to see when you've picked a good problem to solve with node.

-**Ideally, you want your workers to run your code ~99% of the time.**

 1. An async function that is CPU intensive and takes a while to finish (expensive creation and querying of a `std::map` and string comparisons).
 This scenario demonstrates when worker threads are busy doing a lot of work, and the main loop is relatively idle.
 Depending on how many threads (concurrency) you enable, you may see your CPU% sky-rocket and your cores max out.
 Yeaahhh!!!